 A series of specialist lectures will be provided on the growth and differentiation of tumours and their interaction with the host.
 Particular emphasis will be placed upon the role of angiogenesis and the host's immune system as determinants of tumour growth.
 This module will develop the students understanding of the tumour in relationship to the whole organism.
 Topics include: tumour-host interactions, tumour vasculature (structure and function), tumour growth kinetics, angiogenesis and vascular mediated strategies, metabolism, the biology of metastasis, and molecular and cellular aspects of apoptosis.

-This 10 credit module is assessed by a one hour exam consisting of multiple-choice and short answer questions (100%).
+This module is assessed by a one hour exam consisting of multiple-choice and short answer questions (100%).

-This 10-credit module is structured to provide a good understanding of immunological approaches to cancer immunotherapy.
-This is subsequently developed into a detailed knowledge of immunological mechanisms and how these may be used to optimise therapeutic approaches.
+This module provides a good understanding of immunological approaches to cancer immunotherapy, as well as a detailed knowledge of immunological mechanisms and how these can optimise therapeutic approaches.
 Topics include: humoral, cellular and innate immunity, immune surveillance, antibody therapies and cancer vaccines, antigenic targets, antigen presentation, clinical trial design and a cancer vaccine workshop.

 This module is assessed by a 1500 word essay submitted as coursework (30%) and a one hour exam consisting of multiple-choice and short answer questions (70%).

-During this 20 credit module a series of lectures will be given on the clinical aspects of tumour growth and dissemination.
-Students will become familiar with practical microscopy of human tumours; understand the technique of immunohistochemistry and be able to interpret results from basic immunohistochemical panels of tumour markers to arrive at a cellular phenotype; be familiar with nomenclature applied to histological and cytological features of tumours, and be familiar with the classification of human neoplastic conditions.
+A series of lectures on the clinical aspects of tumour growth and dissemination.
+You will become familiar with practical microscopy of human tumours; understand the technique of immunohistochemistry and be able to interpret results from basic immunohistochemical panels of tumour markers to arrive at a cellular phenotype; be familiar with nomenclature applied to histological and cytological features of tumours, and be familiar with the classification of human neoplastic conditions.

 Topics include: adaptive and maladaptive patterns of tissue growth, neoplasia, in situ neoplasia, tumour classification, staging and grading, diagnostic techniques (immunohistochemistry, flow cytometry, molecular markers) .